-This element provides the basis for creating a capital budget every year during the town's regular budget process.
+This element provides the basis for creating a capital budget updating a Capital Improvements Program (CIP every year during the town's regular budget process.
 The capital budget for each year is the first year of a revised five-year Capital Improvements Program (CIP).